National Intelligence Agency (North Korea): History

-The post of Security Department head was left vacant after Minister Ri Chun-su's death in 1987, although it was de facto if not de jure controlled by Kim Jong-il and the WPK Organization and Guidance Department he headed.
-In 1998, the MSS migrated under the National Defence Commission, also chaired by Kim Jong-il.
+The post of Security Department head was left vacant after Minister Ri Chun-su's death in 1987, although it was de facto if not de jure controlled by Kim Jong Il and the WPK Organization and Guidance Department he headed.
+In 1998, the MSS migrated under the National Defence Commission, also chaired by Kim Jong Il.
 Finally, in 2007, it was transferred under the WPK Administration Department, whose first vice director became responsible of the MSS daily work, but it continued to have obligations towards the Organization and Guidance Department.

 In November 2011, it was reported that General U Tong-chuk had been appointed permanent minister of State Security, the first of this kind since 1987, filling a post left unoccupied for 24 years.
 This was almost concurrent with General Ri Myong-su's appointment as minister of People's Security.
-Other sources also claimed that Kim Jong-un worked at the State Security Department before and/or after his anointment as heir apparent in September 2010.
-Kim Won-hong was appointed minister in April 2012 as the position was restored following Kim Jong-il's death.
-He served as Kim Jong-un's aide until February 2017 when he was allegedly dismissed for filing false reports to Kim Jong-un and mishandling an aide of Kim Jong-un.
+Other sources also claimed that Kim Jong Un worked at the State Security Department before and/or after his anointment as heir apparent in September 2010.
+Kim Won-hong was appointed minister in April 2012 as the position was restored following Kim Jong Il's death.
+He served as Kim Jong Un's aide until February 2017 when he was allegedly dismissed for filing false reports to Kim Jong Un and mishandling an aide of Kim Jong Un.
 He was formally replaced in October 2017 at a WPK central committee plenum by Jong Kyong-thaek.
 So Tae-ha is the vice minister, while Kim Chang-sop serves as the head of the political department of the ministry.

-On October 21, 2021, the MSS was instructed not to surveil North Koreans living near the Chinese-North Korean border who are known to be free from any ideological suspicions.
+On October 21, 2021, the MSS was instructed not to excessively surveil North Koreans living near the Chinese-North Korean border who are known to be free from any ideological suspicions.

-On November 18, 2025, Kim Jong-un visited MSS HQ with Minister of State Security Pang Tu-sop as part of celebrating 80 years of eliminating political opposition.
+On November 18, 2025, Kim Jong Un visited MSS HQ with Minister of State Security Pang Tu-sop as part of celebrating 80 years of North Korean security apparatus.

+In May 2026, it was reported that the MSS changed names to the National Intelligence Agency.